apache/causeway-site/content/applib-guide/how-tos/how-to-03-020-How-to-specify-a-set-of-choices-for-an-action-parameter.md

     public List<ParameterType> choicesNActionName()

 where N indicates the 0-based parameter number.
+Any subtype of `Collection` may also be used.

 For example: